ranabel/automate-damen-whatsapp/README.md

 3. Modify and fill in the text message based on the requirements for sending WhatsApp messages in each message.
 4. We can automate text modifications, whether it involves changing names or making other adjustments.
 5. After completing the modifications, run the `.py` program, and good luck with your testing!

-#### NOTE : DON'T FORGET TO CHANGE THE DESTINATION OF THE NAME, NUMBER, AND SUM LISTS ACCORDING TO YOUR NEEDS.